Aasim Khan

 Research Interests

-Digital Cultures and Politics
+Digital Media and the Politics of Influence

 Teaching Interests